andreasronge/dev-happiness-elixir/slides.md

 * Manages one or more worker processes or supervisors
 * Handles process exits, e.g. with a restart
 * Impl. the GenServer behaviour
+* Replace crashed processes with new  (let it crash)
+* Supervisor trees

 ## callbacks